katiefrances/on-the-record/README.md

 Creating this app makes the user experience better because then users wouldn't have to contact a physical seller to either buy or sell their records which makes the user's experience better overall because they don't have to navigate through a badly laid out site that isn't going to help them easily make a purchase.

+## _Provide the user with a better shopping experience_

+If the site is well laid out, well categorised & easily searchable, the user is much more likely to make a purchase.
+If the shopping experience is made easier, the user interface and experience is easier and

 # Flowchart